dustinfarris/redrover/docs/conventions/index.rst

 Subjects and Assertions
 -----------------------

-The general syntax of RedRover works like this.
+The general flow of RedRover works like this:

   1. Declare a subject
   2. Define the subject